Freedom in the many-worlds interpretation: The many-worlds interpretation and free-will

-The argument from my reply to Count \ref{count:determinism} applies to laws which, given the initial conditions, determine a single history, while in MWI multiple histories happen.
-But MWI requires special initial conditions, otherwise branching into worlds would not happen only towards the future, and the Born rule would not be consistent with the records of past measurements kept in the present state of the world \cite{Stoica2022DoesQuantumMechanicsRequireConspiracy}.
-Not everything happens, only histories containing valid records, and these are an infinitesimal part of all possible histories.
-Since the initial conditions have to be very restricted in a way that takes into account the dynamical law and future records of the events, the kind of injection of freedom in the initial conditions by filing the blanks later, when our choices take place, may work for MWI too, allowing our will to limit the alternatives.
-If the compatibilization of free-will with the causal chain by filling in the blanks works for a deterministic world, it should work for MWI too.
+The branching asymmetry discussed by Wallace in Chapter 9 of {\citep{Wallace2012TheEmergentMultiverseQuantumTheoryEverettInterpretation}} and the argument from Note {\ref{note:conspiracy}} give additional reasons why the kind of injection of freedom in the initial conditions by filing the blanks later, when our choices take place, may work for MWI too, allowing our will to limit the alternatives.
+If the compatibilization of libertarian free-will with the causal chain by filling in the blanks works for a deterministic world, it should work for MWI too.

-But why being restricted to a unique choice would mean more freedom than making all possible choices in different worlds? \emph{A world in which we can choose only one thing and all the others are forbidden restricts our freedom.} MWI allows us to follow Yogi Bera's advice,
+But, assuming that in MWI the agents' decision-making can itself be subject to branching, why being restricted to a unique choice would mean more freedom than making all possible choices in different worlds? \emph{A world in which we can choose only one thing and all the others are forbidden restricts our freedom.} MWI allows us to follow Yogi Bera's advice,